 The expression suggests that the person is bloated and slightly grotesque, like a cat who’s been over-eating for years and has become grossly overweight.

-The phrase “fat cat” was in use by the 1920s in America; Merriam Webster claims that the term was first used in 1928.
-However, others claim that an article in the Baltimore Sun in 1925 grumbled about “fat cats” as early as 1925.
-The article read, in part,
+The phrase “fat cat” was in use by the 1920s in America with the first reference in an article in the Baltimore Sun in 1925 grumbled about “fat cats” as early as 1925.

-“It ought perhaps to be explained that Fat Cat is the significant and revealing name in political circles for the sleek, rich fellows who enter politics for one reason or another and depend for their standing and success upon the liberality with which they shell out the dollars.”
+It ought perhaps to be explained that Fat Cat is the significant and revealing name in political circles for the sleek, rich fellows who enter politics for one reason or another and depend for their standing and success upon the liberality with which they shell out the dollars.

 The term “fat cat” often gets thrown around by politicians and pundits who are looking for a way to rebuke their political enemies.

-Eventually, Obama seemed to apologize for calling bankers fat cats, telling the New York Times, “it hurt their feelings.
+Eventually, Obama seemed to apologize for calling bankers fat cats: “It hurt their feelings.
 I would have some of them say to me, ‘You know, my son came home and asked me, ‘Am I a fat cat?”

-Trump told Meet the Press that Clinton was going overboard in her fundraising effort and that she had sold out to Wall Street: “[Clinton] is selling herself to Wall Street, and the Wall Street fat cats are putting up a lot of money for her.”
+Trump told Meet the Press that Clinton was going overboard in her fundraising effort and that she had sold out to Wall Street: “She is selling herself to Wall Street, and the Wall Street fat cats are putting up a lot of money for her.”